 “Start with just a day or two,” Julani says, “Start with an hour where students are just kind of going through this process really quickly.
 Like, what do you want to learn?
 Take a whole period just to learn something and tell everybody at the end of the period what you learned, why you wanted to learn it.
 Just kind of get that inquiry going in the classroom.
 It doesn’t have to be a full eight-week unit or anything like that.
 Start small, and bring inquiry and choice into your classroom.
 It doesn’t have to be a big, long project.”
 From there, teachers can learn more from the growing community of teachers online who have run successful Genius Hour programs in their own classrooms.

-The Genius Hour Master Course
+The 1-Day Genius Hour Course

 This course equips you with everything you need to run a successful Genius Hour program in your classroom: step-by-step instructions, printable and digital downloads to help you get organized, plus membership in a private Facebook community of experienced Genius Hour practitioners who can answer your questions every step of the way.